-There was a block outside in the grounds where there 5 was a classroom and the headmaster's office, there was 6 7 a chapel in the grounds, a greenhouse where vegetables 8 were grown and a walled garden where animals were kept.
-Mr GJL 9 told me to sit down while he stood away from me and spoke to men dressed in black robes, who 10 11 were the religious Brothers that ran the place.
-I couldn't hear what they were saying.
-After 12 Mr GJL 13 left one of the Brothers showed me round and 14 then took me to a room to get clothes, boots, towel, toothbrush and toothpaste.
+5 There was a block outside in the grounds where there 6 was a classroom and the headmaster's office, there was 7 a chapel in the grounds, a greenhouse where vegetables 8 were grown and a walled garden where animals were kept.
+Mr GJL told me to sit down while he stood away 9 10 from me and spoke to men dressed in black robes, who 11 were the religious Brothers that ran the place.
+12 I couldn't hear what they were saying.
+After Mr GJL left one of the Brothers showed me round and 13 14 then took me to a room to get clothes, boots, towel, toothbrush and toothpaste.
 Then I was taken to the boot 15 room to put my boots in the boot room.
-You weren't 16 allowed upstairs to the first floor with them on 17
+You weren't 16 17 allowed upstairs to the first floor with them on

-18 I was left to get changed there and put the rest of my things in my locker.
+I was left to get changed there and put the rest of 18 my things in my locker.
 I was then told that I was in 19 20 the De La Salle room and was taken to that room on the 21 ground floor.
-I went in and there were about 15 boys in it.
-There was a table tennis table in it and a separate 22 23 room with a television.
-The place was run by the 24 religious Brothers of the De La Salle Order.
-They wore these long black gowns down to their feet and had these 25 brothers I remember are Brother Benedict and 🏧 4 I don't know where the Brothers lived.
-I think they may 5 have had rooms on the floors above the boys' dorms, but 6 7 I can't be sure.
+I went in and there were about 15 boys in 22 it.
+There was a table tennis table in it and a separate room with a television.
+The place was run by the 23 24 religious Brothers of the De La Salle Order.
+They wore these long black gowns down to their feet and had these 25 white cardboard things that came from their neck over their chest.

+Brother WE was SNR The other brothers I remember are Brother Benedict and MJO I don't know where the Brothers lived.
+I think they may have had rooms on the floors above the boys' dorms, but I can't be sure.